 - Preheat oven to 350ºF and generously spray a 12-cup muffin tin or use silicone liners.
 (I don’t recommend using paper liners here, see notes above recipe card.)
 Set aside.

-- In a medium bowl combine dry ingredients; set aside.
+- Combine dry ingredients: In a medium bowl combine cassava flour, baking powder, baking soda, salt and cinnamon; set aside.

-- In a large bowl whisk together oil, maple syrup, applesauce and vanilla.
+- Mix wet ingredients: In a large bowl whisk together oil, maple syrup, applesauce and vanilla.
 Add in eggs and lemon juice-milk mixture; whisk until fully combined.

 FLOUR – This recipe was specifically developed for cassava flour (Bob’s Red Mill).
 If looking to use another flour, check out these dairy-free blueberry muffins (gluten-free friendly), or these almond flour blueberry muffins.